AgnosPCB/documentation/docs/how_to/Settings_menu.md

 #### Auto process PCB_IN folder

-Enabling this, all the **UUI images** contained in the **APP/PCB_IN** folder will be automatically process using the loaded REFERENCE in the application.
+Enabling this, all the **UUI images** contained in the **APP/PCB_IN** folder will be automatically processed using the loaded REFERENCE in the application.
 This function is only available on the **ONLINE** version.

 !!! warning "Warning"
     Since version 7 this feature is no longer operative.

 #### Show errors popup

-By disabling this option, the reporting window will no longer popup when reporting an error with **UP** or **DOWN** arrow.
+By disabling this option, the reporting window will no longer pop up when reporting an error with the **UP** or **DOWN** arrow keys.
 The reported errors will be generated with the "**other**" label in the final PDF report.

 #### Show references mosaic

-By disabling this option, the mosaic menu won't popup after taking a **REFERENCE** image.
+By disabling this option, the mosaic menu won't pop up after taking a **REFERENCE** image.

 #### Operator mode

 Enabling this option will hide several features from the interface, simplifying the software's use.
-It also prevents the operator can change the REFERENCE image or the sensivity of the inspections.
+It also prevents the operator from changing the REFERENCE image or the sensitivity of the inspections.
 A [password](Settings_menu.md#settings-password) can be added so that only the administrator can disable this option.

 #### Sensitivity enabled

-It allows you to change sensivity when in operator mode.
+It allows you to change the sensitivity while in operator mode.

 ## **Report options**